ozten/sudosocial/README.markdown

 Please follow [the docs](http://jbalogh.github.com/zamboni/topics/installation/) from the [zamboni](http://github.com/jbalogh/zamboni) project as well as [Django 1.1 docs](http://docs.djangoproject.com/en/1.1/).

+Those urls above have more info, but basically:
+  # rename your checkout from sudosocial to patchouli (sorry, lame)
+  # setup a virtualenv sudosocial (optional, see link above for zamboni virtual env setup)
+  ## workon sudosocial
+  # pip install -r requirements.txt
+  # Any errors?
+  # create a database
+  # update settings.py
+  # run python manage.py syncdb
+  # python manage.py runserver 0.0.0.0:8000
+  # edit urls.py and update '/home/aking/patchouli/static/' to your path (sorry, lame)
+  # from mysql prompt, execute the migrations under docs/database/migrations/

+You may need to sudo apt-get install python-lxml depending on your setup.

 ### Requirements ###
 Again, you can find these in the VM, but: